Lomana LuaLua: Return to Olympiacos

 During December 2009, LuaLua left Al-Arabi by mutual consent and rejoined Olympiakos on a six-month contract with an option for the club to extend the contract for two years.
 LuaLua scored the first goals of his second spell with a brace against Asteras Tripolis.

 Omonia

 LuaLua signed a two-year contract for an undisclosed fee with Omonia in July 2010, reuniting with Takis Lemonis for the second time since Olympiakos in 2008.
 He scored his first goal on his league debut on 18 September 2010 in a 4–0 win against Alki Larnaca, coming on as a substitute for Georgios Efrem.
 On 18 May 2011, LuaLua won the Cypriot Cup with Omonia after winning 4–3 on penalties against Apollon Limassol.

 Return to England

 In September 2011, after his release by Omonia, LuaLua trained with League One club Hartlepool United, where he linked up with former Newcastle United assistant-manager Mick Wadsworth.
-He was then offered a contract by Blackpool, a level above in the Championship.
+He was then offered a contract by Blackpool, a level above in the Championship, which he signed on 13 October.